Do you have an old sweater kicking around that you never wear?

 GET THE PATTERNS HERE

-Thick, Heavy Weight: Good for slipper soles, bags, and anything that needs a little more structure.
-Not good for mittens, slipper tops, or hats.
+Thick, Heavy Weight: This material is ideal for slipper soles, bags, and any item that requires a bit more structure.

 Medium Weight: Good for most projects.